godspeedelbow/writing/async-await.md

 ```

 **Note:**
-- getting `getUser` and `getPosts` to execute in parallel, is pretty ugly without a proper abstraction like [`async`](http://caolan.github.io/async/).parallel or a similar library
+- as you see, getting `getUser` and `getPosts` to execute in parallel is pretty ugly without a proper abstraction like [`async`](http://caolan.github.io/async/).parallel or a similar library

 ## Why wait?